rodolphe37/my-awesome-custom-alert/README.md

 > - info,
 > - warning
 > - & error,
+> - you can put a personal image or keep the default emojis for each alert.
 > - you can choose if you want overlay effect or not
 > - you can change the modal alert dimensions (little, medium), if you don't write any props the default dimension is normal
 > - you can change default emoji with custom picture